higherkindness/skeuomorph/README.md

 - Protobuf
 - Freestyle

-and has conversions between them.
+And provides conversions between them.
+This means that you can get a `org.apache.avro.Schema` value, and convert it to protobuf, for example.
+Or to a freestyle service description.

 ## Examples